Dr Victoria Honeyman

 - Website: Twitter | LinkedIn

 My PhD was a critical biography of the Labour MP Richard Crossman and was published in 2007 by I B Tauris.
 Since completing my PhD at the University of Leeds in 2005, I have taught on a wide range of modules, focusing on British Foreign Policy, Britain and Europe, Brexit, British Politics, the Politics of Aid, Political Corruption and Approaches to Analysis.

 I served as Chair of the British International Studies Association Foreign Policy Specialist Group between 2014 and 2018.
 After stepping down, I was elected as a member of the APSA British Politics Group Executive Committee.
-I work extensively with the media, providing expert analysis for the BBC, Channel 5, Al Jazeera, France 24, Radio 5 Live and Radio 4 amongst others.
+I am Co-Chair of the Political Studies Association’s Learning and teaching Network and a member of the SUbject Benchmark Statement Working Group.
+I work extensively with the media, providing expert analysis for BBC News and Breakfast, Channel 5, Al Jazeera, France 24, Radio 5 Live and Radio 4 amongst others.
 I also work extensively with members of the Associated Press.
 I have also written for the UK in a Changing Europe Group, the Foreign Policy Centre and the Conversation website.

 - Director of Student Education

 - Leader of the Women in POLIS Group

 Much of my current research is focused on British Foreign Policy, particularly Britain’s relationship with its former colonies and how Overseas Development Aid fits into this.
-I have a particular interest in the foreign policy objectives of the Blair, Brown and Cameron government, although I have written about foreign policy in earlier time periods.
-In 2019 I published an article focusing on the Blair government’s Development Aid policy (published in Contemporary British History, 2019) and have just completed an article focusing on Boris Johnson and his discourse during the Brexit campaign.
+I have a particular interest in the foreign policy objectives of the Blair, Brown and Cameron government, although I have written about foreign policy in other time periods.
+In 2019 I published an article focusing on the Blair government’s Development Aid policy (published in Contemporary British History, 2019) and in 2020 published an article with the Foreign Policy Centre discussing the impact of DFID being integrated into the FCDO.

 - BA (Hons)